Source: Mets interested in reunion with Jay Bruce

 Questions about Dominic Smith’s weight have the Mets exploring their options for first base.

-Baseball’s free agent market has moved slower than the LIE at rush hour.
-But the Mets have been keeping tabs on Jay Bruce, a familiar face who would fill the need for a power bat capable of playing both rightfield and first base.
+Baseball’s free-agent market has moved more slowly than the LIE at rush hour.
+But the Mets have been keeping tabs on Jay Bruce, a familiar face who would fill the need for a power bat capable of playing rightfield and first base.

 According to a source, the sides have expressed mutual interest in a reunion.

 Eric Hosmer, Carlos Santana and Adam Lind have been among the first basemen linked to the Mets.
-But Bruce provides an element of versatility and familiarity, having started last season with the Mets before his July trade to the Indians.
+But Bruce provides versatility and familiarity, having started last season with the Mets before his July trade to the Indians.

-It’s possible that the 22-year-old Smith begins the season in the minor leagues, where some rival talent evaluators believe he could benefit from more seasoning at Triple-A Las Vegas.

-Bruce finished the season hitting .254 with 36 homers and 101 RBIs.
-A bulk of that production came during his time with the Mets.
+Bruce hit .254 with 36 homers and 101 RBIs.
 At the time of his trade to the Indians for minor-league reliever Ryder Ryan, Bruce had hit 29 homers.

-An industry source said the Mets’ relatively thin system has emerged as a barrier in early talks with the Tigers regarding veteran second baseman Ian Kinsler.
-The Mets have also been linked with the Marlins’ Dee Gordon.
-But another industry source said that the sides have yet to hold any substantive trade talks regarding the speedy second baseman.
+An industry source said the Mets’ relatively thin system has emerged as a barrier in early talks with the Tigers regarding second baseman Ian Kinsler.
+The Mets also have been linked with the Marlins’ Dee Gordon.
+But another industry source said the sides have not held substantive trade talks regarding the speedy second baseman.